pbuckner/x-plane_plugins/XPython/docs/source/development/modules/uigraphics.rst

  in is enough information.
 However, the track drawing routine does some automatic placement; this routine lets you know where things ended up.
 You pass almost everything you would pass to the draw routine.
-You get out the orientation, and other useful stuff as an object with the following attributes:
+You get out the orientation, and other useful stuff as a :class:`TrackMetrics` instance: see that type for the full set of attributes.

-   | .isVertical: 1= true
-   | .downBtnSize: int
-   | .downPageSize: int
-   | .thumbSize: int
-   | .upPageSize: int
-   | .upBtnSize: int

  Besides orientation, you get five dimensions for the five parts of a scrollbar, which are the down button, down area (area before the thumb),